Coronavirus digest: Elderly Belgian woman infected with 2 variants at once | DW | 11.07.2021

 A 90-year-old Belgian woman had been infected with both the alpha and beta variants of coronavirus.
-Meanwhile, Germany's incidence rate rose for the fifth day in a row.
+Meanwhile, Israel is offering a booster shot for high-risk adults.
 Follow DW for the latest.

 A 90-year-old woman in Belgium had been infected by both the alpha and beta variants at the same time before dying of the illness, medical researchers said Saturday.